isomerpages/ogp/_about-us/ops/shazli.md

   - Marketing
   - Folk
 accomplishments: >-
-  * Personalised onboarding on to Isomer according to the context of each agency, and enabled non-tech agency officers to be able to fully own their info sites, without the use of vendor support.
+  * Personalised onboarding onto Isomer according to the context of each agency, and enabled non-tech agency officers to be able to fully own their info sites, without the use of vendor support.

   * Planned out Project Shipposting, which aims to homgenise the Isomer site infrastructure with the roll-out of the full-fledged CMS.